Timshel/vaultwarden/SSO.md

 ## Authentik

 Default access token lifetime might be only `5min`, set a longer value otherwise it will collide with `VaultWarden` front-end expiration detection which is also set at `5min`.
+\
+To change the tokens expiration go to `Applications / Providers / Edit / Advanced protocol settings`.

 Server configuration, nothing specific just set: